K&O, Fleet Line, Craft Master Johnson Outboard Motors

 Desirability: 4/5

-1962 was the last year for metal K&O motors.
-The 1962 Sea-Horse continued the white and gray two-tone paint scheme.
-This motor is a VERY rare and desirable “small” K&O motor but not as rare as the 1960 version.
+1962 was the last year for metal Fleet Line motors.
+The 1962 Electramatic Sea-Horse continued the white and gray two-tone paint scheme.
+This motor is a VERY rare and desirable “small” Fleet Line motor but, not as rare as the 1960 version.
 The motor has the same design as the 1961 Sea-Horse with updated front and rear decals, painted transom screws and cups, and “Super Quite” decal omitted.

 Notable Traits: